aaronsherwood/introduction_interactive_media/lectureNotes.md

 - `arc(100, 100, 100, 100, 0, 180)`
 - `arc(100, 100, 100, 100, 0, radians(180), CHORD)`

-Here is the program we developed in class:
+Here is the example program:

 ````
 ////////////////////////////////////////////////